ofenerci/quantum/Notes/approx.rst

 Not helpful.

 Variational Method and Virial Theorem
 ---------------------------------------

 For a potential :math:`V(x)=b x^n`, we can prove that virial theorem is valid for ground state if we use Gaussian trial function :math:`e^{- \alpha x^2/2}`.

 A MMA proof is `here <_static/mma/variational.nb>`_.

+Virial theorem is pretty interesting.
+It shares the same math with equipartition theorem.